ss2222/openshift-ogm-quickstart/README.md

     git pull -s recursive -X theirs upstream master git push

-## That's it, you can now checkout your GlassFish3 at:
+## That's it, you can now checkout your app at:

     http://ogm-<namespace>.rhcloud.com